AntirWiki/Antir/content/Zauberei/Locations/Foxfire Academy.md

 The College was a later addition to the university.
 Before its inception, magi mostly learned in small schools taught by a single master.

-## Boundary
+## School of the Boundary
-The School of the Boundary is a direct continuation of school founder Cianan of Antir's work on animancy, the magic of souls.
+The School of the Boundary is a direct continuation of university founder Cianan of Antir's work on animancy, the magic of souls.
 It also concerns itself with research on [[Spirits]].

 ### Department of Animetrics
 The department of animetrics focuses on the examination and measurement of souls.